altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "What did you say!?"<br/>

-Altina's face turned red in anger again.
+Altina's face turned red in anger again.<br/>

-She slammed her hand onto the table.
+She slammed her hand onto the table.<br/>

-Judging from the sound that echoed in the room, that must be painful.
+Judging from the sound that echoed in the room, that must be painful.<br/>

 "-- what does he think the lives of soldiers are!?"<br/>

-Latreille definitely values them on the same level of chess pieces.
+Latreille definitely values them on the same level of chess pieces.<br/>

 "Calm down Altina...
 I don't plan to sacrifice the troops."<br/>